-Jeanette Jenkins, the Hollywood Trainer, released Power Yoga in 2010.
+Jeanette Jenkins, the Hollywood Trainer, released Power Yoga earlier this decade.
 Since then, it’s become known as one of the more intense, challenging power yoga DVDs around.
 The 84-minute routine is very intense.
 Jenkins holds poses for quite awhile and includes sequences of 50 bicycle crunches in one chapter.

 The chapters include Warmup, Vinyasa Flows, Power Flows, Floor Work, and Final Relaxation.
 The Hollywood Trainer does offer modifications for beginners and advanced yogis, so everyone can benefit from the DVD.

 As of this writing, Power Yoga is a bit more expensive than some of the other videos, but this video is nearly as intense as the infamous P90X yoga workout, so if you’re seeking a hardcore power yoga workout, consider this one.